Zeyu-Li/Unreal-Tutorial/README.md

 In projects, you might want to move an asset from one project to the next.
 To do this in Unreal, right click on the asset and click Asset Actions -> **Migrate**...

-Press Ok, then find the content folder of the project to move to and
+Press Ok, then find the content folder of the project to move to and confirm

+**UI**

+Most games will probably require a UI (user interface), so I will go through one here on a pause menu

+1.

+<a name="demo"></a>

+## 15. Demo

+Thank you for viewing this tutorial and I hope you enjoyed this tutorial and I wish you luck in creating your own games.
+While I went through just the basics of Unreal, but I hope I have sparked your motivation to create projects in Unreal.

+Thank you

+ \- Andrew

+P.S.
+If you want to provide feedback or have questions, start a issue in the GitHub repo

+This is a demo of the project I've been able to complete with ideas from this tutorial:

+\* note to download this game, go to the [release](https://github.com/Zeyu-Li/Unreal-Template/releases) part of the GitHub repo hosting this project

 <a name="help"></a>

-## 1. Resources
+## 16. Resources

 Official Documentation: https://docs.unrealengine.com/en-US/index.html